statox/simple-vector.ts/README.md

-A 2D vector math library built as a modern ECMAScript module without dependencies.
+A 2D vector math library built as a modern module without dependencies.

 Check out [the documentation](https://statox.github.io/simple-vector.ts/) and [the interactive examples](https://statox.github.io/simple-vector-examples/).

 The code is largely inspired from [Victor.js](https://www.npmjs.com/package/victor) adding Typescript typing, updating documentation, fixing some long running issues and adding some features.

+The published [package on npm](https://www.npmjs.com/package/simple-vector) contains CommonJS, ECMAScript and UMD modules.
+So you should be able to use this package anywhere from nodeJS or deno backends to frontent applications using vanilla Javascript or your favorite frontend framework like Svelte or React.

 # Installation

-## NodeJS
+## Npm

 Install with